-Federated Investment Counseling and the Federated Advisory Companies have adopted a Code of Ethics for Access Persons (Code of Ethics), which sets forth restrictions and safeguards on certain activities such as personal trading, insider trading, misuse of client information, serving on boards of directors by investment personnel, disclosure of conflicts of interest and receiving/giving gifts and political and charitable contributions.
+Federated Investment Counseling, the other Federated Advisory Companies, and the FHL Advisory Companies have adopted a Code of Ethics that sets forth restrictions and safeguards on certain activities, such as personal trading, insider trading, misuse of client information, serving on boards of directors by investment personnel, disclosure of conflicts of interest and receiving/giving gifts and political and charitable contributions.
 We will provide a copy of our Code of Ethics to any client or prospective client upon request.
-The employees of the FHL Advisory Companies are generally subject to the Hermes Code of Ethics; however, personnel who collaborate across the Advisory Companies on regulatory and/or certain other matters will be subject to both the Code of Ethics and the Hermes Code of Ethics.